HGfeatherz/HGfeatherz.github.io/projects/gini_rstudio.md

     ## Sepal.Length  Sepal.Width Petal.Length  Petal.Width
     ##   0.08042365   0.07915104   0.26148542   0.35926996

-###
+### Not much to say!

 That doesn’t tell us much at all as we have a series of different species in the dataset.

-Different specices will have different morphological traits.
-Lets get a closer look at the homogenity between species.
+Different species will have different morphological traits.
+Lets get a closer look at the homogeneity between species.

-i’m going to actual make a function this time rather than have it as an anonymous one.
+I’m going to actual make a function this time rather than have it as an anonymous one.

 ``` r